 Format of Income Statement

-- First, we will start with “total sales/ revenue”.
-Total revenue can be calculated by multiplying the total units produced with price per unit.
-This is called “gross revenue”.
-From gross revenue, sales returns/sales discount is being deducted which gives us “net revenue”.
+- First, we will start with “total sales/ revenue.”
+Total revenue can be calculated by multiplying the total units produced with the price per unit.
+This is called “gross revenue.”
+From gross revenue, sales returns/sales discount is being deducted, which gives us “net revenue.”

-- From “gross profit/ loss”, operating expenses (selling & administrative expenses, salaries of personnel, research & development expenses etc.) would be deducted.
-Operating expenses are expenses which are not directly related to sales.
+- From “gross profit/ loss,” operating expenses (selling & administrative expenses, salaries of personnel, research & development expenses, etc.) would be deducted.
+Operating expenses are expenses that are not directly related to sales.
 Then, we will also deduct the depreciation from the gross profit/ loss.
 Deducting operating expenses and depreciation expenses from gross profit/ loss would give us operating profit or EBIT (Earnings/ Loss before interest and taxes).

-- Finally, we will deduct the taxes to reach to the bottom line.
-It can be either “net profit” or “net loss” which is also called “profit/ loss after tax”.
+- Finally, we will deduct the taxes to reach the bottom lineThe Taxes To Reach The Bottom LineThe bottom line refers to the net earnings or profit a company generates from its business operations in a particular accounting period that appears at the end of the income statement.
+A company adopts strategies to reduce costs or raise income to improve its bottom line. .
+It can be either “net profit” or “net loss,” which is also called “profit/ loss after tax.”